The different types of caterpillars in North America, including those in our backyard, are among the most fascinating organisms we can encounter.

 Mourning cloak caterpillars are also on our list of types of caterpillars in North America.

-The larva of the mourning cloak is a thorny caterpillar found across North America, including in Florida and Texas.
+The mourning cloak larva is a thorny caterpillar found across North America, including Florida and Texas.
 Its body is black with white patches and black spines.

 They also have crimson spots on their back.
 Mourning cloaks can be found in wetlands, forest margins, yards, and urban parks.

-The caterpillar spends the majority of its time feeding on the foliage of trees such as willows and poplars and is most frequently spotted in June and July.
+The caterpillar spends most of its time feeding on the foliage of trees such as willows and poplars and is most frequently spotted in June and July.

 19. Milkweed Tussock Caterpillar